deobald/david-eulogy/eulogy_003.md

 David found deep satisfaction in the completion of a job.
 It was often the most difficult jobs that he took the most pride in.
 His Facebook feed is peppered with photos of his broad smile at each job site.

+[ TODO: if Pastor Rapley has stories of David's recent years and his faith, they could go here. ]

 David was well-known, and well-liked.
 When David had money, he would share it with you.